dustinpfister/blog_posts/_posts/threejs-examples-text-plane.md

 When I first started this example I was using r140 of threejs.

-## 1 - The first version of the text plane module for r1 of of my canvas module, and demos
+## 1 - The first version of the text plane module (\ r0\) as well as r1 of of my canvas module, and demos

-In this section I will be writing about r1 of my canvas module that I am working on top of to make this text plane module.
-Speaking of the text plane module here I will be writing about r0 of the module thus far along with at least one demo of the module as well.
+In this section I am writing about r0 of the text plane module where I manage to all ready get the core idea of what I wanted working which is great.
+The module allows for me to quickly create a mesh object with the plane geometry constructor and the basic material with the map option set to the current state of a canvas texture that I can update as needed.

 ### 1.A - The canvas module \( r1 \)